 There are several ways to apply VLOOKUP or vertical lookup in Microsoft Excel to return data based on multiple matches.
 In this article, you’ll get to know all possible approaches to activate VLOOKUP and extract all available data with proper illustrations.

 The VLOOKUP function looks for a value in the leftmost column of a table and returns a value in the same row from the specified column.
-But this function is unable to extract data based on more than one match from a column.
+However, this function is unable to extract data based on more than one match from a column.
 So, we have to insert some other functions and formulas to look up a value and return all matches found in a column.

 1. VLOOKUP and Return Multiple Matches in a Column

 In the following picture, we have a table containing random names of several employees and their departments.
-Assuming that we want to show the names of the employees in a single column who are working in the Manufacture department.
+Assuming that we want to show the names of the employees in a single column who are working in the manufacturing department.

 If you’re an Excel 365 user, then you can go for the FILTER function here to find the return values in a moment.
 With the FILTER function, the required formula in the output Cell C16 will be: